OSHUN WILLIAMS

 20 × 20 inches

-The piece speaks on the relationship between a father being separated from his daughters.
-The fan represents time being lost and how “times waits for no one.”
-This work depicts the children sitting wait for someone to arrive.
-The mood gives the work a nostalgia look as if the artist has been here before.
-The fan also indicates that the narrative of the artist being stuck in a “cycle” is a generational recurrence.
+This piece speaks on the relationship of a father being separated from his daughters.
+The fan represents time being lost and the generational cycle of absence, demonstrating the idea that “times waits for no one.”
+As the children sit and wait for someone to arrive, the mood is nostalgic and gives the feeling that the artist has been here before.

 OSHUN WILLIAMS